-On his 103 birthday and one year after a year after a plaque marking the birthplace of famous Pasadena athlete Jackie Robinson was defaced by gunfire in southwestern Georgia, Major League Baseball (MLB) made sure a new marker will stand in downtown Cairo in Grady County, Georgia, and that the original marker – with bullet impact marks on the commemoration – finds a new home.
+On his 103 birthday and one year after a plaque marking the birthplace of famous Pasadena athlete Jackie Robinson was defaced by gunfire in southwestern Georgia, Major League Baseball (MLB) made sure a new marker will stand in downtown Cairo in Grady County, Georgia, and that the original marker – with bullet impact marks on the commemoration – finds a new home.

 Robinson, the first Black American to play in Major League Baseball, was born in Cairo to a family of sharecroppers.
 His family moved to Pasadena in 1920.
 They were the only black family on Pepper Street, and battled racism during their time there.
 Robinson graduated from John Muir High School and then UCLA, where he became the school’s first athlete to win varsity letters in four sports: baseball, basketball, football, and track.